|Riding Level||Advanced - Expert|

 Weston Backwoods 2020 Review by The Good Ride

-The Weston Backwoods is a pretty tapered but not superset back so it makes for a good ride for those that want to get pretty surfy but still be centered enough for more steep powder riding.
+The Weston Backwoods is a pretty tapered but not superset back so it makes for a good ride for those that want to get pretty surfy but still be centered enough for more steep powder riding and getting air.
 On top of that, it has a fast base and can really carve up groomers.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.